dvdsgl/quicktest/README.md

 QuickTest inspects Haskell source files for unit tests, and runs all tests found through GHCi with a dynamically generated test harness.
 This means you can simply write properties about your code, and QuickTest will test these properties *en masse* using QuickCheck.

 QuickTest currently supports QuickCheck properties, and will soon support HUnit tests.
-QuickTest identifies QuickCheck properties by the prefix "prop_", so be sure to name your properties accordingly.
+QuickTest identifies QuickCheck properties by the prefix `prop_`, so be sure to name your properties accordingly.

 QuickTest is based on [quickcheck-script](http://hackage.haskell.org/package/quickcheck-script) by Koen Claessen and John Hughes.